melt-umn/ableC-tensors/docs/FeatureSet.md

   scalar multiplication (not to be confused with matrix multiplication, even though both elements are arrays).

+  This will likely be linked with one of the multiplication methods from above (dot, cross, elemental, or normal array; not sure what would be best).
+May be the same function (or that one will call this one when the second array is a scalar).

 - `Scalar Divide :: (array a1, array a2) -> (array a3)`

   - **Requires:** `dims(a2) = [], a2 != [0]`